ActiveCampaign vs HubSpot Comparison Guide

 • Your budget is contact-based rather than seat-based

-• Cross-team alignment on shared customer data is a top priority
+• Cross-team alignment on a unified CRM record is a top priority

-• You're ready to invest in a platform that scales with your organization's complexity
+• You are ready to invest in a platform that scales with organizational complexity

-• The free CRM tier lets you start before committing budget
+• The free CRM tier lets you prove value before committing significant budget

-• You need verified B2B contact data and direct dials to fuel your outreach
+• You need verified B2B contact data and direct dials to fuel outreach (neither AC nor HubSpot supplies this)

-• Knowing which accounts are in-market would change how you prioritize campaigns
+• Knowing which accounts are actively researching your category would change how you prioritize campaigns

 • Your CRM data is incomplete, outdated, or siloed across systems